Jimgitsit/sample-code/README.md

 # sample-code

-Just a small sampling of some of my recent code.
+A small sampling of some of my recent code.

 It's a work in progress...